makinacorpus/argument-resolver/README.md

 Notice that the name after the `.` in the `argument_resolver.my_custom_name` string refers to the argument resolver `id` attribute.

+In your services, use the `my_custom_bundle.argument_resolver` service for injection, since you defined for your own usage.

 Some compiler passes will do the hard job of autowiring anything that needs to be autowired for you.